pachyderm/docs/content/latest/contributing/setup.md

 ---
 # metadata #
 title: Contributor Setup
-description: Learn how to set up your machine to contribute code to Pachyderm.
+description: Learn how to set up your machine to contribute code to MLDM.
 date:
 # taxonomy #
 tags:  ["developers"]